 In 2020 - as a "Participating City" in the Urban County CDBG program, Jurupa Valley contributed to the Riverside County Continuum of Care (RC-CoC) planning process through the County of Riverside.
 Though, in 2021, Riverside County did not conduct its annual point-in-time count, and will use the 2020 figures this year for planning purposes.
-As a direct CDBG grantee, the City will participate in the following year's RC-CoC by contributing to the regional CoC planning process - assuming Riverside County conducts the point-in-time-count in 2022.
-Additionally, the City will continue to build or strengthen relationships with local CoC service providers in order to address the needs of the City's homeless.
+In 2022, the point-in-time count was held on February 23, 2022.
+Also, the City will continue to build or strengthen relationships with local CoC service providers in order to address the needs of the City's homeless.
 As needed, City staff will expedite certifications of consistency with the Consolidated Plan and other forms of support for the RC-CoC.